kirubeltadesse/kirubeltadesse/README.md

 - 🤔 I’m looking for help with ...
 Intellji configuration of wsl2
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Personal Website](https://kirubeltadesse.github.io/)
-- ⚡ Fun fact: ... love soccer and food 😋
+- ⚡ Fun fact: ... love soccer and praying 🙏🏿